Deadman-DAO/Web3HackerNetwork/doc/grant-proposal.md

 ## Proposal in one sentence

-Create a decentralized network analytics data pipeline for team-builders to find Web3 hackers and to understand the developer-developer multilevel network.
+Create a decentralized data science system to help hackers, teams, and projects to find each other.

 ## Description of the project and what problem it is solving

 Finding Web3 developers to work with on bounties, hackathons, and grants is challenging.
 You can go to Discord and post, but your reach will be limited.
 You can search on LinkedIn, but that data is often stale or aspirational.
 Web3 Hacker Network will provide analytics about the network of people who are building Web3.

-It can be challenging to scale a team for a project without the costly HR departments in Web2.
-This project is a first iteration toward facilitating decentralized talent mobility.
+It can be challenging to scale a team for a project without the costly HR departments used to grow engineering departments in Web2.
+DeadmanDAO is beginning down the road toward facilitating decentralized talent mobility.

 ## Grant Deliverables